TeddyHuang-00/LLM-coding-prompts/templates/python/deep-learning/README.md

 ## License

-This template is released under the MIT License.
+This project is released under the {{LICENSE_NAME}} License.
 See the LICENSE file for details.

 ## Contributing